• Skip to primary navigation

 Xanthan gum is a popular ingredient in many dressings and keto recipes – but what is it, exactly?
 Learn what it is, how it’s used and options for a xanthan gum alternative.

 Xanthan gum is a powdered ingredient that many people have never heard of, but it’s most likely in many products currently sitting in your fridge or pantry.
 It’s used in many salad dressings, gravies, and sauces as well as baked goods.
-It’s often found in gluten-free recipes and is growing in popularity.
+It’s often found in gluten-free recipes such as my Cheddar Almond Flour Drop Biscuits or this yummy 90 second Parmesan Oregano Bread.

 What is xanthan gum?

-Put simply, it is a soluble fiber that is used as a thickener, stabilizer and can add a chewy texture to gluten-free breads and baked goods.
+Put simply, it is a soluble fiber that is used as a thickener, stabilizer and can add a chewy texture to gluten-free breads and baked goods such as these Gluten-free Low-Carb Sandwich thins.

-When added to liquid, it creates a viscous, thick (and kind of slimy) solution, which makes it a perfect replacement for flour in many recipes, soups, sauces, dressings and gravies.
+When added to liquid, it creates a viscous, thick (and kind of slimy) solution, which makes it a perfect replacement for flour in many recipes such as sauces, dressings, gravies, soups and stews like Keto Irish Stew.
 The thick nature of the gum, when combined with other wet ingredients, creates a texture similar to what gluten would produce in breads and baked goods, adding a superior chew and texture, without heaviness.
 It helps gluten-free breads and almond flour recipes hold together and prevents them from becoming too crumbly.

 Xanthan gum is made when strains of a bacteria called Xanthomonas campestris are combined with a glucose (sugar) solution from wheat, corn or soy or a lactose (dairy sugar) solution from dairy.
 This mixture is then allowed to ferment.
 The end result is a thick, sticky substance.
 Alcohol is added to solidify the ‘goo’ and it is then dried and turned into a powder.